lorenzocattaneo/laravel-docker/README.md

 ## Customisation

 ### Choosing the server
 By default PHP-FPM is selected.
 You can change this setting by overriding the `SERVER_TYPE` environment variable.

 In `user-project-files` a sample `compose.yaml` is provided.
 Uncomment the `environment` section in the `app` service to update this setting.

 If any of the Octane supported servers are selected, the entrypoint script will attempt to install Octane automatically.

+> !!
+PHP 8.4 currently uses swoole 6.0.0RC1.
+The latest swoole stable release (5.x) is **NOT** compatible with PHP 8.4.

 ### Customising the supervisor configuration

 All the default Supervisor configuration files for dev are found in `common/dev/supervisor`

 As seen in `common/dev/entrypoint.sh`, you may create a `.docker/dev/supervisor` folder in the root of your project and put any custom supervisor `.conf` files there.
 These files will be copied to the supervisor `conf.d` folder at startup and used.

 ### Running tasks with compose services